obiwandsilva/go-bestflight/README.md

     ./bestflight routes.csv 5000

+The file will be created if it does not exists.
 An input will be asked:

     please enter the route:

-Enter a desired boarding and destination in the format: `GRU-CDG`
+Enter the desired boarding and destination in the format: `GRU-CDG`

 An output will be given in the format: `best route: SCL - GRU - BRC > $25`